IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

 ## Implementing the {{site.data.keyword.amashort}} authorization flow using Facebook as identity provider
 {: #facebook-auth-flow}

+**Important**: The `VCAP_SERVICES` environment variable was updated.
+If you're getting an error, update your variable and redeploy your application to pick up the change.

 The `VCAP_SERVICES` environment variable is created automatically for each {{site.data.keyword.amashort}} service instance and contains properties necessary for the authorization process.
 It consists of a JSON object and can be viewed in the  **Service Credentials** tab on the {{site.data.keyword.amashort}} service dashboard.

 To start the process of authorization: